BRML/baxter_data_acquisition/README.md

 [Ubuntu 14.04](http://releases.ubuntu.com/14.04/) and
 [ROS Indigo](http://wiki.ros.org/indigo) installed.

+> Note: If you have Ubuntu, ROS and and the Baxter SDK dependencies already
+> installed, you only need to perform steps 3, 5 and 6 to clone, install and
+> setup the Baxter data acquisition framework!

 ### Step 1: Install Ubuntu
 Follow the standard Ubuntu Installation Instructions for 14.04 (Desktop).